‘India is land of diverse religions’: Madras HC says Muslim policemen can keep beard on duty

 Ibrahim was in 2018 granted leave for 31 days so that he could go on a pilgrimage to Mecca and Medina, the two holiest sites of Islam.
 When he returned to India, he asked for his leave to be extended because of an infection in his left leg.
 An assistant commissioner, however, refused to extend his leave and questioned him about his beard.

-A year later, the deputy commissioner of police framed charges against Ibrahim for not reporting back to duty after his leave ended, and for keeping a beard – allegedly in violation of the Madras Police Gazette.
+A year later, the deputy commissioner of police framed charges against Ibrahim for not returning to duty after his leave ended, and for wearing a beard – which he claimed was in violation of the Madras Police Gazette.

 In 2021, the deputy commissioner of police directed that Ibrahim’s increment be stopped for three years and future increments be postponed as punishment.
-The constable then appealed before the Madurai commissioner of police.
+The constable made an appeal before the Madurai commissioner of police.

 The city police chief, in an order passed on June 10, 2021, reduced the punishment, halting Ibrahim’s increments for two years, after which normal pay would be given.

-Ibrahim then approached the High Court challenging the commissioner of police’s order.
+Ibrahim challenged the commissioner of police’s order in the High Court.

-The High Court said on July 5 that the punishment imposed by the city police chief was “shockingly disproportionate” and quashed his order.
+The High Court said on July 5 that the punishment imposed by the city police chief was “shockingly disproportionate” and quashed the order passed in June 2021.
 It remanded the matter back to the commissioner and directed the officer to pass appropriate orders according to the law.